 Knowing this may be helpful if you experience this type of pain but how do you improve the situation yourself?
 Stir the paint pot before you need to get up!
 If movement improves the fluidity of the substances in your joints and muscles then you can flex and extend the joint before doing the activity.
-For example if your hip or knee is the problem especially getting out of bed in the morning you may find it beneficial to bend and straighten your leg several times before you attempt to get up.

 Now think of the paint pot again!
 If you stir it once or twice does it make a lot of difference to the fluidity of the paint?
 Not really, so you will need to move the joint enough times to make it feel ‘looser’.
 If you move the stick to the bottom of the paint pot, is it difficult to stir all the thick paint at the same time?
 How can you make it easier?
 The same principles apply to your joint movement.
 Start with smaller movements and gradually get further until the viscosity reduces and you joint feels looser.
 You may find that spending some time moving your painful joint before getting up makes a big difference to your pain.